aamsur/xfers-sdk/JavaScript/README.md

 <script src="https://cdn.jsdelivr.net/gh/Xfers/xfers-sdk@2b10a00db2cb7d7f1c16705c9c424ab7dfa0b1cc/JavaScript/dist/xfers.bundle.js"></script>
 ```

-Note that Xfers Web SDK requires a mounting point on a HTML DOM, add the following line into the same HTML file `<body></body>` section:
+Note that the Xfers Web SDK requires a mounting point on a HTML DOM.
+Add the following line into the same HTML file `<body></body>` section:

 ```html
   <!-- The ID of the DOM element is to be used to instantiate Web SDK later -->